CORRECTED-U.S. Marine general sees competition for next amphibious ship

 * Signed deals with U.S. department stores Macy's and Bloomingdale's

-(Corrects position of Marine Corps general and makes clear he speaks for Navy)
+(Corrects position of Marine Corps general, makes clear he speaks for Navy in current job)

 WASHINGTON Jan 13 The U.S. Navy will insist on competition for the next U.S. amphibious warship despite a decision last year to base the ship on the LPD-17 ship designed by Huntington Ingalls Industries Inc, Marine Corps Major General Robert Walsh said on Tuesday.